Global Environment and Trade Study: Institutional participation and collaboration

 In addition, GETS collaborated with numerous research institutes in developed and developing countries.

 Conferences

 GETS held policy conferences or workshops in Cancun, Geneva, London, Miami, New York, Seattle, Tokyo, and Washington.

 GETS also held a major Conference in Singapore in June 1996 co-sponsored with the National University of Singapore.
 At the end of that Conference, the co-chairs (Tommy Koh, Dan Esty, and James Cameron) issued a statement with several recommendations, many of which were adopted by the WTO, other international organizations, and governments in subsequent years.

 Funding

 The major funders of GETS included: the Ford Foundation, the U.S. Environmental Protection Agency, the Netherlands Ministry of Housing, Spatial Planning and the Environment, the German-Marshall Fund, the John D. & Catherine T. MacArthur Foundation, the Center for Global Partnership/Japan Foundation, the Pew Charitable Trusts, and the Rockefeller Brothers Fund.

 Commentary

-A retrospective on competitiveness and the Council's work was recently written by Martin Neil Baily and Robert Z. Lawrence.
+A retrospective on competitiveness and the Council's work was written by Martin Neil Baily and Robert Z. Lawrence.